Account Executive, Learfield Sports at The University of Rhode Island, Master's in Leadership Studies with a specialization in Sports Leadership

 “I hope to use the lessons and skills attained during my coursework in the Leadership Studies certificate program as I continue to progress in my career and continue my community involvement as a new member of the Board of Directors for Walker’s Point Youth & Family Center,” remarks Alan.

-Master in Leadership Studies with a Sports Leadership Specialization
+Producer - WTMJ Radio, Master's in Leadership Studies with a Sports Leadership Specialization

 Armen earned his bachelor’s degree in Broadcast and Electronic Communication at Marquette University and interned at WTMJ Radio, which led to getting hired as a producer after graduation.
 The thought about going back to school to get his master’s degree was always in the back of Armen’s mind, but it wasn’t something he was actively pursuing.
 When he heard about Marquette’s new graduate program in Sports Leadership it seemed like a natural fit with his career goals and he decided it was the right time.